-So here’s everything you need to know about Xbox Game Pass, from how it works to the games on it and potential deals.
+Read on for everything need to know about Xbox Game Pass, from its games, subscription tiers and potential deals.

 What is Xbox Game Pass?